brandonlammey/Classwork/README.md

-This repository contains programs prepared for my coursework and lab assignments.
-Divided by class, then by assignment.
+This repository contains programs created for coursework and lab assignments.
+Programs are divded by class, then by assignment.